Advice for Students Considering Engineering

 - Alllow ample time to prepare for the SAT or ACT.
 Even with many universities being test-optional or test-free, the strongest applicants at more selective universities have excellent ACT or SAT scores, especially in Math.

 - Participate in activities like math clubs, robotics clubs, or STEM summer programs that show your interest and skills in engineering.

-- It’s difficult for high school students to land an internship in engineering, but if you can participate in an internship or shadow an engineer, take advantage of this opportunity.
+- If you can participate in an internship or shadow an engineer, take advantage of this opportunity.

 - Show your skills and aptitude for engineering by designing something that interests you, like a computer or a radio.
 I’ve had students design and build a playscape for a sibling or a raised garden with a watering system for a neighbor.

 - Develop interests outside of engineering.
 Sports, music, art, leadership, volunteering, or learning a new language are examples of activities that will help you contribute to an engaging student body and workforce later.

 - Be prepared to write strong application essays that highlight your ability to problem solve and your capacity for systemic thinking, as engineers need to think outside of the box and craft solutions to complex problems.

 - Make a good impression on your teachers so they can write strong recommendation letters to attest to your skills.

 - Hone your communication, collaboration, and non-technical soft skills, since you will need to work with others on projects both in school and after graduation.

 Engineering is an impacted major at many universities (meaning there are many more applicants than spaces available), and the acceptance rate is below 10% at the most selective schools.
 While it’s true that many top companies will only recruit engineering graduates out of specific selective universities, engineering applicants don’t need a brand name college to land a job after graduation, as long as they’ve done well in their courses and participated in internships while there.